ironman5359/vpcendpoint-cdk/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# datadog-vpcendpoint-cdk

+This project builds a vpc endpoint to send your datadog traffic to

 ## Useful commands